chazzerguy/dm/README.md

 Basic search & formatting capabilities...

-    dm find [-s start date] [-e end date] [-p regex pattern] [-format template file] [-html template file]
+    dm find [-s start date] [-e end date] [-p regex pattern] [-f template file]

-All of this year's entries in JSON:
+All of this year's entries in JSON (default format):

     dm find -s 14/1/1

+The 'dm find' command can format output using user-defined templates.
+Simple example templates (entries.csv, entries.tsv, entries.html) are provided
+with this source.
+See http://golang.org/pkg/text/template for information on the Go language template rules.

-All of this year's entries in an abridged CSV format (needs work):
+All of this year's entries in CSV format:

-    dm find -s 14/1/1 -csv
+    dm find -s 14/1/1 -f entries.csv

 All of this year's entries in a column layout (Linux):

-    dm find -s 14/1/1 -csv | column -t -s,
+    dm find -s 14/1/1 -f entries.csv | column -t -s,

 Case-insensitive search for the word "interval":